qzgeog/starter-academic/content/authors/taoshiqi/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 ---

-Shiqi Tao is a doctoral student in the Graduate School of Geography at Clark University.
+Shiqi Tao is a Doctoral Student in the Graduate School of Geography at Clark University.
 She applies remote sensing and artifical intelligence to understand forest cover change under human and natural impacts.